 WGRF’s ‘Cross-Cutting Crop Research Priorities’ encompass issues that affect farmers no matter what crop they’re growing.
 In total, six themes, 17 associated issues and 66 research questions are outlined in the document that will be essential to scientists and institutions seeking funding from WGRF.

-WGRF contracted Dr’s.
-George Clayton and Stephen Morgan Jones to reach out to farmers, agronomists, scientists and industry for views on what western Canadian field crop production could look like in the short (5 year) and longer term (10- 20 years).
-This resulted in the Amaethon Report ‘Survey on Future Changes in Crop Production on Prairie Farms and Implications for Research’
+As a first step, WGRF contracted Drs.
+George Clayton and Stephen Morgan Jones of Amaethon to gather views on the future of western Canadian field crops.
+This resulted in the Amaethon Report “Survey on Future Changes in Crop Production on Prairie Farms and Implications for Research.”